Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 What is a charitable corporate foundation?

-A charity established by a commercial business, which will often use the business’ name and brand and be funded primarily by the business, usually carrying out charitable activity consistent with the business’ CSR objectives.
+A charity established by a commercial business, will often use the business name and brand and be funded primarily by the business, usually carrying out charitable activity consistent with the business’ CSR objectives.

-Why would a business consider setting up its own corporate charitable foundation?
+Why would a business consider setting up its corporate charitable foundation?

-Many commercial businesses are setting up thier own corporate foundation which can:
+Many commercial businesses are setting up their own corporate foundation which can:

-• have charitable purposes set initially by the business which are consistent with the business’ CSR objectives (although please note there is an ongoing need for the CCF to be independent as below).
+• Have charitable purposes set initially by the business which is consistent with the business’ CSR objectives (although please note there is an ongoing need for the CCF to be independent as below).

-• raise additional funding in its own right from individuals and corporates, on top of that provided by the business.
+• Raise additional funding in its own right from individuals and corporations, on top of that provided by the business.

 How does a corporate charitable foundation work?